SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-conclusion.md

 Before you complete your final submission to [GitHub](https://github.ncsu.edu), you should ensure the following:

   * You have met the [requirements and design for the `WolfScheduler` project](../wolf-scheduler/ws-requirements)
-  * You have a green ball on [Jenkins](http://go.ncsu.edu/jenkins-csc216) (No test failures and no static analysis notifications)
+  * You have a green check on [Jenkins](http://go.ncsu.edu/jenkins-csc216) (No test failures and no static analysis notifications)
   * All JUnit tests pass with a green bar (0 errors).
 There should be no modifications to the teaching staff tests.
   * All [Black Box Tests](gp1-bbtp) pass
   * There are no FindBugs notifications